rosasurfer/mt4-mql-framework/README.md

 ### Where can I download MetaTrader 4?
-MetaTrader 4 can be downloaded from your broker's website or from this non-affiliated [Telegram channel](https://t.me/+FjsyKhm0TqAwMjQy).
+MetaTrader 4 can be downloaded from your broker's website.
+Old versions may be available at this non-affiliated [Telegram channel](https://t.me/+FjsyKhm0TqAwMjQy).

 -----